cbrandlehner/homebridge-daikin-local/README.md

 <img src="https://user-images.githubusercontent.com/2294359/80783675-b4a79380-8ba4-11ea-9fa8-f48f9bf12585.jpeg" align="center" alt="controller" width="50%" height="50%">

-or the alternative [FAIKIN WIFI Controller](https://www.amazon.de/Faikin-Alternative-Daikin-WiFi-Controller/dp/B0C2ZYXNYQ) (no typo).
+or the alternative [Faikout WIFI Controller](https://github.com/revk/ESP32-Faikout).
+You can find information on how to buy that alternative controller on the Github page.

 # WARNING